Reducing Correctional Control in America

 More than 2.2 million people are incarcerated in American prisons and jails at an enormous cost—both human and financial—and a diminishing benefit to public safety.
-The Urban Institute is actively engaged in identifying and evaluating the most promising policies for reducing mass incarceration.
+The Urban Institute is actively engaged in identifying and evaluating the most promising policies for reducing mass incarceration, from state and local initiatives, like Justice Reinvestment, to the Charles Colson Task Force on Federal Corrections, which addresses challenges in the federal system.

 Police and Communities